tomasmark79/MyTwitchBotFree/README.md

 # MyTwitchBotFree

-This repository provides a lightweight implementation for setting up and building a Twitch bot server.
-Original C++ twitch bot core code taken from https://github.com/jwkblades/TwitchChatBot.
-Glory to him!
+This repository offers a streamlined implementation for setting up and building a Twitch bot server.
+The original C++ core code was adapted from https://github.com/jwkblades/TwitchChatBot – kudos to the original creator!
+The bot is fully supported on Linux and macOS, while Windows users may need to make additional modifications.

 ---